-If this has happened to you with your Fall 2017 results, please speak with an academic advisor to plan your next steps and make wise decisions about this Winter 2018 term.
+If this happens to you with your Winter 2019 results, please speak with an academic advisor to plan your next steps and make wise decisions about your next term.

-The continuance regulations can be viewed in the University Calendar.
+The Continuance and Readmission regulations can be viewed in the University Calendar.
 It is important to note that individual programs may have additional regulations for admission and promotion.